project-chip/connectedhomeip/src/android/CHIPTool/README.md

 # Android CHIPTool

-This directory contains an Android Studio project for CHIPTool, an Android application for commissioning and controlling CHIP accessories.
+This directory contains the Android Studio project for CHIPTool, an Android application for commissioning and controlling CHIP accessories.

-CHIPTool features:
+CHIPTool offers the following features:
 - Scan a CHIP QR code and display payload information to the user
 - Read the NFC tag containing CHIP onboarding information
 - Commission a CHIP device